meltaxa/slackmq/README.md

 acknowledge (lock) and unacknowledge a message, as demonstrated in the diagram above.
 Using pins is ideal as this allows "unlimited" bot workers.
 The Slack RTM API also allows a bot to connect multiple times.
-With this account concurrency, this method limits the bot to 16 concurrent workers³.
+With this account concurrency, this method limits the bot to 16 concurrent workers.
 You may find using a combination of pins, stars and reactions more reliable for low latency messages.

 To use SlackMQ, wrap the post acknowledgement around a bot action.
 Below is an example